Godly Play Materials: An overview by Jerome Berryman (slightly adapted for the UK context)

 To begin, it is important to have a copy of the second edition of Teaching Godly Play, How to Mentor the Spiritual Development of Children (2009) so you can master the method.
 While this is going on you will also need to begin learning the presentations in The Complete Guide to Godly Play Volumes 2, 3 and 4.
 If you have no materials, use your hands as if you did have them.
 If you can “see” the materials with your imagination, sometimes the children can too.
 At least, that has been my experience when I have worked or practised without materials.

-In your monthly teachers’ meetings practice the stories and the method with each other and “talk children.”
+In your monthly teachers’ meetings practise the stories and the method with each other and “talk children.”
 The description of the method in Teaching Godly Play will help you find a good balance between firm clarity and openness within constructive limits for working with children.
 You will also begin to see how the deep structure of a Godly Play class reinforces and evokes the way most Christians worship.
 You will also want to refresh your Godly Play room, even if there are no materials there.
 It communicates a lot about how you welcome children.
 It is also important to keep learning and to support each other as you move forward.
 You might want to call your monthly teachers’ meetings “play practice”.
 This is fun, deep fun, like children enjoy when they play seriously.

 There will come a time, however, when you begin to buy/commission the beautiful materials designed for Godly Play.
 When that time comes, remember that most of the materials will last for over 30 years.
 I just retired a set of parable boxes from the model classroom at St. Gabriel’s in Denver to the archives of the Center for the Theology of Childhood.
 Thea and I used them for over 35 years.
 They were still fine.
 The “retirement” was mostly for sentimental reasons.

-for a Godly Play fair to raise a little money each year.
+Download pictures from the website of one of the suppliers, enlarge and display them to create a Godly Play fair to raise a little money each year.
 Imagine what it would be like to have your own children use the same materials you did when you were a child!
 Godly Play is for the long term.
 It is not the “latest thing”.

 There are also other ways to cut the costs that have just become available once again.
 Godly Play can now provide you with the unpainted materials, copies of the artwork, and the do-it-yourself kits.
 If you have any questions about the materials, please contact any of our accredited trainers in the UK for the latest advice and to help you find a way to make this work for the children in your church or school.